hphelion/documentation/devplatform/helion/user/deploy/languages/java/frameworks.md

 -	[HOME directories](#home-dir)

-You can push bytecode built on on your local machine with tools like [Maven](http://maven.apache.org/) or build the Java bytecode on Application Lifecycle Service itself using the [Java Buildpack](/als/v1/user/deploy/buildpack/#buildpacks)
+You can push bytecode built on your local machine with tools like [Maven](http://maven.apache.org/) or build the Java bytecode on Application Lifecycle Service itself using the [Java Buildpack](/als/v1/user/deploy/buildpack/#buildpacks)